By: Debra Kabalkin on September 25th, 2025

 4. Verify compliance

-Healthcare benefits may involve a lot of compliance work, including issues related to the Affordable Care Act (ACA), ongoing coverage for former employees (COBRA), and Medicare/Medicaid.
+Healthcare benefits often involve significant compliance work, including issues related to the Affordable Care Act (ACA), ongoing coverage for former employees (COBRA), and Medicare/Medicaid.
 Check in with your internal auditing team to verify that they are satisfied with all activity during open enrollment.
-If you discover any regulatory breaches, gather all relevant paperwork and speak to your compliance expert about next steps.
+If you discover any regulatory breaches, gather all relevant documentation and consult with your compliance expert to determine the next steps.

 5. Gather employee feedback